Cancer Clinical Trials and Stand Up To Cancer

 Make a donation using the online donation form.

-The Constellation: For a dollar donation or more, you can launch a star in honor of anyone who has received a cancer diagnosis.
+The Constellation: For a donation of $5 or more, you can launch a star in honor of anyone who has received a cancer diagnosis.

 Participate in The Stand: An interactive Facebook application to illustrate that the cancer community encompasses everyone and that we are all connected by this disease.
 Through Facebook, you will be given the option to give up coffee, movie tickets and other everyday luxuries and donate the amount of money saved to SU2C.